 - As with any new marketing technology, you need to build it into your overall strategy, not just install and hope.
 You need to establish specific goals (SMART goals) and timetables.

 - Test.
-You don’t want to install beacons in all your retail locations for obvious reason.
+You don’t want to install beacons in all your retail locations for obvious reasons.
 Instead, Swirl recommends a test including about 100 locations with a mix of urban and non-urban locations where you have good foot traffic and mobile-savvy shoppers likely to have apps like Facebook, Mapquest … that receive beacon signals.

 - Decide WHERE beacons should go.
-Options include entrances, specific departments and fitting rooms.
+Options include entrances, specific departments, and fitting rooms.
 A cost/benefit analysis optimizes how many beacons you need.
 Also, consider customer behavior related to receiving beacon notifications.
 For example, placing a beacon near your checkout only works if customers are willing to get out of line to pick up additional items.
 Offering a coupon once the customer is already at the checkout might reduce revenue without increasing sales.
 Using beacons in areas where customers might have questions reduces the demand for store personnel to answer questions.

 - Test, measure, optimize